All nominations must be sent to email@example.com by Wed., April 4th

-The UF-GAU treasurer is responsible for managing the chapter's bank account, reimbursing members for chapter-related costs, and recording UF-GAU's expenses throughout the year, which is compiled into the annual Treasurer's Report.
+The UF-GAU treasurer is responsible for managing the chapter's bank account, approving and reimbursing members for chapter-related costs, and recording UF-GAU's expenses throughout the year, which is compiled into the annual Treasurer's Report.
 In the fall semester, the treasurer creates the UF-GAU annual budget and submits it for approval during that semester's general membership meeting.
 This budget is then submitted to UFF.
-Also, s/he manages a small stash of petty cash that is kept in the office for regular expenses.
+Also, s/he manages a small amount of petty cash that is kept in the office for regular expenses.
 By May 15, the treasurer is required to submit Form 990-N (or 990-EZ) to the IRS for the previous tax year.
 This position serves a two-year term as a volunteer.

 Graduate Assistants United at the University of Florida Your Union!
 Your Voice!